 In 2012, Nadja founded «Word and Deed» with the aim at inspiring organisations, companies, teams and individuals.
 Word and Deed works in the areas of communication, innovation and collaboration.
 Kanban has become one of the most important agents of change for Nadja and her clients.

 Nadja lives in Switzerland with her husband and her two teenage kids.
 She enjoys listening to and playing baroque music (with her violin) and has an open house for people from all walks of life.

-This is the 4th post in the guest series by Nadja Schnetzler – Kanban: A Universe of Options for Life’s Planning & Organizing Challenges.
-You can read the previous post here.
+This is the second post in the guest series by Nadja Schnetzler – Kanban: A universe of Options for Life’s Planning & Organizing Challenges.
+You can read the first post here.